Ship comes under attack off coast of Yemen as Houthi rebel campaign appears to gain new speed

 “There were no injuries or damage reported by U.S., coalition or commercial ships,” Central Command said.

-Brig.
-Gen. Yahya Saree, a Houthi military spokesman, claimed the attack but insisted without evidence that the missile hit the Yorktown.
+Saree claimed that attack but insisted without evidence that the missile hit the Yorktown.
 Saree also claimed the Houthis targeted another ship in the Indian Ocean, without providing proof.
 The Houthis have made repeated claims that turned out to not be true during their yearslong war in Yemen.

 The Houthis have said they will continue their attacks until Israel ends its war in Gaza, which has killed more than 34,000 Palestinians there.
 The war began after Hamas-led militants attacked Israel on Oct.
 7, killing 1,200 people and taking some 250 others hostage.